djc/askama/book/src/creating_templates.md

   Expressions outside of the block are not required by the struct, and inheritance is also supported.
 This can be useful when you need to decompose your template for partial rendering, without needing to extract the partial into a separate template or macro.
+Will be released in version 0.13.0
   ```rust
   #[derive(Template)]
   #[template(path = "hello.html", block = "hello")]